pschiffe/keycloak-demo/README.md

 ## Issues to fix

 Currently it's not possible to do this without modifying the `sso70-https.json` template provided by OpenShift https://github.com/jboss-openshift/application-templates/issues/220

+RFE to not import users to the keycloak local database when brokering can be found here https://issues.jboss.org/browse/KEYCLOAK-4429